VertiBird: Distribution and licensing

 Distribution was not limited to the United States.
 Mattel produced international versions of the VertiBird playset for various markets including Canada, Brazil, the UK, Germany, Italy, Japan, and Mexico.
-Just when it seems the final international VertiBird version has been found, another is reported.
-Most recently, a rarely seen 1973 Japanese version of the U.S. "Air Police" set (whose existence most collectors had been previously unaware of) surfaced on eBay in early 2024.
 To date, it is unknown just how many markets and languages Mattel distributed the VertiBird into.

 Mattel also licensed the VertiBird for production by other companies.
-At least three are known (see the list below).

 In the media

 Several Mattel VertiBird commercials were made in the 1970s and early 1980s.
 One of the advertising agencies used for production was Ogilvy & Mather.
-Original 16mm film reels of the vintage 1973 VertiBird Air Police spot (which also can be viewed on YouTube) were offered for sale on eBay on a few occasions in the past.

 Episode 12 in season 8 of the original TV series Hawaii Five-0 ("Honor is an Unmarked Grave", first aired on November 28, 1975) included a scene of a young boy flying a VertiBird Air Police helicopter.